blues/app-accelerators/54-multi-site-walk-in-cooler-energy-setpoint-monitor/README.md

 **Notecard responsibilities.** The Notecard stores Notes locally in its on-device queue, establishes a cellular (or WiFi) session on the configured [`hub.set`](https://dev.blues.io/api-reference/notecard-api/hub-requests/#hub-set) `outbound` cadence (default 60 min), and flushes queued summary notes in that session.
 Alert notes set `sync:true` and jump the queue — the radio wakes within a session-establishment window regardless of the outbound cadence.
 The Notecard also distributes [environment variables](https://dev.blues.io/guides-and-tutorials/notecard-guides/understanding-environment-variables/) from Notehub to the host, so operators can retune setpoint thresholds, door-alert timers, and cadences without reflashing firmware.

-**Notehub responsibilities.** [Notehub](https://dev.blues.io/notehub/notehub-walkthrough/) terminates the cellular session, stores every event, and applies project-level routes.
+**Notehub responsibilities.** The Notecard manages its own cellular session against the supported carrier networks worldwide via its embedded global SIM and delivers data to [Notehub](https://notehub.io) over the Internet; Notehub ingests events, stores every event, and applies project-level routes.
 Summaries and alerts land in separate [Notefiles](https://dev.blues.io/api-reference/glossary/#notefile) — `cooler_summary.qo` for periodic window-based telemetry and `cooler_alert.qo` for threshold events — so they can be fanned out to different destinations (long-term analytics store vs. real-time alerting channel) at different urgencies without any filter logic in the route.
 [Fleets](https://dev.blues.io/guides-and-tutorials/fleet-admin-guide/) and [Smart Fleets](https://dev.blues.io/notehub/notehub-walkthrough/#using-smart-fleet-rules) allow environment variables to be set at the fleet level (e.g., all units in a given region or banner share the same temperature setpoint target) and overridden per device.

 **Routing to the cloud (high level).** Notehub supports HTTP, MQTT, AWS, Azure, GCP, Snowflake, and other destinations.
 Route configuration is project-specific — this project ships no downstream endpoint.
 See the [Notehub routing docs](https://dev.blues.io/notehub/notehub-walkthrough/#routing-data-with-notehub) for setup details.